 What is Post 7721?

 It is a Law Enforcement Explorer program associated with the Boy Scouts of America Learning for Life Explorer Program and sponsored by the Topeka Police Department.
 Post 7721 has been in existence since 1968 and offers young men and women an opportunity to 'explore' a side of police work that television doesn't.

-If you meet our qualifications and are interested in learning more about what a law enforcement career may have to offer, then being a police Cadet may be for you.
-The following is a list of questions and answers that you or your parents may have about the history and function of Post 721.
+If you meet our qualifications and are interested in learning more about what a law enforcement career may have to offer, then being a Law Enforcement Explorer may be for you.
+The following is a list of questions and answers that you or your parents may have about the history and function of Post 7721.

-If you are between the ages of 14 and 20, have completed the 8th grade, and have never been convicted of a felony crime, the first step in becoming a Police Cadet is to contact the Topeka Police Department's Volunteer Coordinator at 785-368-9237.
+If you are between the ages of 14 and 20, have completed the 8th grade, and have never been convicted of a felony crime, then the first step in becoming an Explorer is to contact Topeka Police Department's Recruiting and Hiring Officer Brandon Gogian at 785-368-2419 or by email.

 Anytime a person puts on a uniform that associates them with a law enforcement organization, they are putting themselves at some risk.
-A Cadet participating on a ride along is required to wear a protective vest; all projects are monitored by police dispatch.
-High priority is given to minimizing the Cadet's risk.
+The Explorer will have an Officer or an Advisor overseeing them at any event that they participate in.
+An Explorer participating on a ride along is required to wear a protective vest and all projects are monitored by police dispatch.
+High priority is given to minimizing the Explorer's risk.